Retire in Chile

 When we asked people what advice they would give someone preparing to move to Chile, they said:

-"I would tell a friend looking to move here to learn a little Spanish first, don't bring everything you own with you because you can find all you need here and prepare to have a wonderful, new cultural experience because Chile is an interesting and beautiful place to live," remarked one retiree in Santiago.
+"I would tell a friend looking to move here to learn a little Spanish first, don't bring everything you own with you because you can find all you need here and prepare to have a wonderful, new cultural experience because Chile is an interesting and beautiful place to live," commented one retiree living in Santiago, Chile.

 What type of recreational activities are there in Chile?

 " Pucon is blessed with lakes, rivers, three national parks, a national forest, a ski slope, salmon fishing, river rafting, sailing, scuba diving, parasailing, parachute jumping, canoeing/kayaking, trecking, cycling, jogging and marathons.
 There is a golf course, the main hotels have swimming pools and in the surrounding areas there are several hot springs / day spas.
 There are tennis courts, massage parlors, exercise rooms, gymnasium, yoga classes.
-Plenty to see and do. ," remarked one retiree in Pucon.
+Plenty to see and do. ," said one person who retired in Pucon.

 Where will I buy groceries and do other shopping in Chile?

 "People living in Chile typically buy groceries from supermarkets, local markets, and convenience stores.
 Other shopping can be done at malls, department stores, and specialty shops.
-Additionally, many people in Chile shop online for groceries and other items," said one retiree in living in Chile.
+Additionally, many people in Chile shop online for groceries and other items," explained one retiree living in Chile.

 About the Author